nearform/react-patterns-workshop/slides.md

 # Viewing the solutions

-- Open `src/pages/solutions/step-{n}-{name}.js`
+- Open the `src/solutions/step-{n}-{name}` directory

 - Read through the source code (includes helpful comments throughout)

 #### For example
-The first solution can be viewed here: `src/pages/solutions/step-01-server-state.js`
+The first solution can be viewed here: `src/pages/solutions/step-01-custom-hook.js`

 ---

-# Step 1: Server state
+# Step 1: Custom hooks

 <div class="dense">

-- A common concern in developing modern React apps is managing server state
-- A good approach to this is to use a tool designed for the job
-- A good example of this is (react-query)[https://react-query.tanstack.com/]
+- TODO add intro about using a custom hook

 </div>